cole-st-john/SmartAssemblyParser/README.md

 - no CST or AST are provided to users
 - no existing independent compiler/translators that can be used in pair with the debugger of an IDE to debug the language easily at runtime / support major refactorings / etc.

-I was interested in making some first steps in an "independent" tool for static analysis of the language to support following steps -
+I was interested in making some first steps in an "independent" tool for static analysis of the language to support the following steps / developer tools -
-- auto formatting
+- formatting
 - static analysis
 - refactoring